discus-lang/ddc/doc/sphinx/discus/source/index.rst

 Discus
 ======

-The Discus language is an experimental dialect of Haskell which investigates static typing and program transformation in the presence of computational effects. :ref:`Version 0.5.1 <release-notes-0.5.1>` is "working alpha" quality, meaning there is a complete system that can be hacked around with, but it's not yet industrial strength.
+The Discus language is an experimental dialect of Haskell which investigates static typing and program transformation in the presence of computational effects.

 .. figure::  logo/discus-512x512.jpg
    :width:   512